Western Ave

 Preschool Classrooms

-These preschool classrooms are filled with abundant natural light.
-With generous space for each group, there is room for scientific exploration, block building, a reading nook, sensory play and artistic exploration all at the same time.
-Children this age engage deeply in their own learning and we see that offering them a chance to dive deeply into a topic, whether it be dinosaurs or dogs, allows them to explore and strengthen all areas of their development.
-Building curriculum around children’s interests allows them to be the protagonist in their own learning and at the same time challenges staff to be continual learners themselves as they support rich emergent curriculum.
+Our preschool classrooms are generously proportioned for larger groups, ensuring space for the many languages that preschool children will be mastering: imaginative play, block building, emergent writing and reading, sensory and science explorations, and artistic expression.
+Preschool-aged children engage deeply in their learning and we find that by offering them opportunities to dive deeply into a topic of interest, we allow them to explore and strengthen all areas of their development.
+Building curriculum around children’s interests allows them to be the protagonist in their own learning and at the same time challenges staff to learn alongside children as they support rich emergent curriculum.
+We also use our neighborhood context to broaden our perspectives, trying out the challenges at new playgrounds, shopping for ingredients for cooking projects and participating in the wider world.